When life hands you lemons, make lemonade!

 - It displays updates and changes made, bringing everyone up to speed.

 If you’re a large enterprise, you’ll often find yourself facing either a shortage or surplus of people.
-Under such circumstances, you’ll know for a fact that your organization has outgrown the spreadsheet phase and requires a real Enterprise Resource Management (ERM) Tool.
+Under such circumstances, you’ll know for a fact that your organization has outgrown the spreadsheet phase and requires a real, fully-equipped resource planning tool.